skip to Main Content

 Solve the clues to reveal an interesting observation about an author and their work!
 Shh!
 Puzzle updated with every new issue.
 CURRENT ISSUE’S PUZZLE

-Scrambled Leonard
+Scrambled ladies

 by Mark Lagasse